zexerv/UR5e_ros2/README.md

 ## How to Use a Real Robot with ROS 2

+First of all clone the repo on your pc.

 #### Setup your root PC and connect to the real robot:

 - Connect the robot via Ethernet (yellow cable) and ping the robot (```192.168.125.121```)